sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

  * '''Patch Server Guide''' -- Write a better guide for the patch server.
 It's currently way too long, and a shorter, concise version would be better.
 (FrancoSaliola)
  * '''Posets''' -- the posets code in Sage needs to be re-designed to integrate properly with the rest of sage-combinat (FrancoSaliola).
  * '''SetPartition (with no s)''' -- Implement SetPartition as a child of SetPartitions.
 Use the code from DisjointSet which is already in the sage-combinat tree (Sébastien Labbé).

+== Suggested Short Presentations ==

+ * '''Desosseur''' -- Computing the Cartan invariant and more generally representation theory of finite dimensional algebras (FlorentHivert).